 It is possible to search elements in the list boxes.
 Select the appropriate list box and start typing the search criteria, see examples below.
-The cursor jumps to the next element starting with the letters you typed; in determining a match a closing asterisk "\" is implied.
-You may also use the asterisk "\" explicitly in the search criteria, for example if you do not want to start with the first character of the elements in the list box.
+The cursor jumps to the next element starting with the letters you typed.
+You can use the "" sign in the search criteria if you do not want to start with the first character of the elements in the list box.
 When the search criteria turns red, the search criteria can not be found.